itsAmeMario0o/CloudGuardians/1-EKS/README.md

    cd /tmp
    ls -lrta

-   Observation: We should find the file named "eks-lab-key.pem" copied from our local desktop to Bastion "/tmp" folder
+   NOTE: The file named "eks-lab-key.pem" copied from our local desktop to Bastion "/tmp" folder.